-17 FORMAL WRITTEN PRICE QUOTATIONS
+16 FORMAL WRITTEN PRICE QUOTATIONS

-- The accounting officer must establish the conditions for the procurement of goods or services through formal written price quotations, which must include conditions stating- - (a) that quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality; - (b) that quotations may be obtained from providers who are not listed, provided that such providers meet the listing criteria in the supply chain management policy required by regulation 14 (1) (b) (c); - (c) that if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the chief financial officer, or an official designated by the chief financial officer; and - (d) that the accounting officer must record the names of the potential providers and their written quotations. - A designated official referred to in subparagraph (1)(c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subparagraph.
+- The accounting officer must establish the conditions for the procurement of goods or services through formal written price quotations, which must include conditions stating - that quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality;

+- (b) that quotations may be obtained from providers who are not listed, provided that such providers meet the listing criteria in the supply chain management policy required by regulation 14 (1) (b) (c); - (c) that if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the chief financial officer, or an official designated by the chief financial officer; and - (d) that the accounting officer must record the names of the potential providers and their written quotations. - A designated official referred to in subparagraph (1)(c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subparagraph.

-18 PROCEDURES FOR PROCURING GOODS OR SERVICES THROUGH WRITTEN OR VERBAL QUOTATIONS AND FORMAL WRITTEN PRICE QUOTATIONS
+18 PROCEDURES FOR PROCURING GOODS OR SERVICES THROUGH AND FORMAL WRITTEN PRICE QUOTATIONS

-- The accounting officer must determine the operational procedure for the procurement of goods or services through written or verbal quotations or formal written price quotations, which must stipulate - (a) that all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven days on the website and an official notice board of the municipality;
+- The accounting officer must determine the operational procedure for the procurement of goods or services through formal written price quotations, which must stipulate - (a) that all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven days on the website and an official notice board of the municipality; - (b) that when using the list of accredited prospective providers the accounting officer must promote ongoing competition amongst providers, including by inviting providers to submit quotations on a rotation basis; - (c) offers received must be evaluated on a competitive basis considering unconditional discounts - (d) acceptable offers above R30 000 (VAT included) are subjected the preference points system and must be awarded to the compliant bidder with the highest points; - (e) that the accounting officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused;

-- (b) that when using the list of accredited prospective providers the accounting officer must promote ongoing competition amongst providers, including by inviting providers to submit quotations on a rotation basis; - (c) offers received must be evaluated on a competitive basis considering unconditional discounts - (d) Offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods or services and the lowest price; - (e) acceptable offers above R30 000 (VAT included) are subjected the preference points system and must be awarded to the compliant bidder with the highest points; - (f) that the accounting officer must take all reasonable steps to ensure that the procurement of goods and services through written or verbal quotations or formal written price quotations is not abused; - (g) that the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub-delegation, and; - (h) requirements for proper record keeping - original/legal copies of written or formal written price quotation should be kept in a secure place for reference purposes - (ii) notwithstanding the above requirements for consideration, a written and formal written price quotation may not be accepted.
+- (f) that the accounting officer or chief financial officer must on a monthly basis be notified in writing of all formal written price quotations accepted by an official acting in terms of a subdelegation, and; - (g) requirements for proper record keeping - (i) original/legal copies of written or formal written price quotation should be kept in a secure place for reference purposes - (ii) notwithstanding the above requirements for consideration, a written and formal written price quotation may not be accepted.